Naf256/psychology/child psychology-2103/theories of child development/erikson-personality-development.md

 6. Intimacy vs. Isolation Young adults need to form intimate, loving relationships with other people.
 Success leads to strong relationships, while failure results in loneliness and isolation.
-This stage covers the period of early adulthood when people are exploring personal relationships.2﻿
+This stage covers the period of early adulthood when people are exploring personal relationships.

 Erikson believed it was vital that people develop close, committed relationships with other people.
 Those who are successful at this step will form relationships